ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/create.md

 }
 ```
 {{% notice  Arm Development Studio%}}
-The IDE recognises `.sct` files as scatter files, and provides a graphical representation of the layout in a `Memory Map` tab.
+The IDE recognizes `.sct` files as scatter files, and provides a graphical representation of the layout in a `Memory Map` tab.
 {{% /notice %}}